gossip-ink/gossip/README.md

 ## Author a presentation

 Past research analyzed several models of authoring text and identified four common components in these models including: **generating**, **organizing**, **composing**, **revising**.
-The process of author presentation is very similar to authoring text, only it includes images and other multimedia.
+The process of authoring presentation is very similar to authoring text, only it includes images and other multimedia elements.
 So Gossip are designed according to the four components.

 ### Generating: Idea

 **The generating component is where ideas are collected and recorded.** These ideas can come from the author's introspection or from external sources.

 When using traditional presentation software, there's no place for presenters to collect and record ideas, they must use other related software to do so.
-But there is a *Idea* panel in Gossip where users can collect and record scattered thoughts at the first stage of author a presentation.
+But there is a *Idea panel* in Gossip where users can collect and record scattered ideas at the first stage of author a presentation.

 ![Idea panel](./screenshots/idea.png)

-The idea can be text, image or even code.
+Idea can be text, image or even code.

 ![Idea pre](./screenshots/idea.gif)